 As agoras highlight topics for discussion, we will post them here.

-Nov 2016 (Oxford).
+Nov 2016 (Oxford) [blog link].
 The Oxford chapter of DEF UK hosted an agora on the topic of cultural and linguistic fluency within the military.
 The agora discussed a proposal by Lt James Haw of the Australian Army (link here) with the British perspective provided by RAF intelligence personnel.

 Feb 2016 (London).
 The UK’s fourth Agora hosted US Army officer JP Clark, currently an exchange officer in the initiatives group of the British Army’s Chief of the General Staff.
 JP shared key insights from his upcoming book Preparing for War: Four Generations of the U.S. Army amid Peace, War, and Change, 1815-1917.